 The ultimate first (and possibly last if you get this wrong) issue you need to be aware of is whether or not the power is isolated (turned off) to whatever you are planning to work upon.
 You could have a modern consumer unit with circuit breakers all neatly labelled in a 6 month old house, but this still doesn’t mean that you should trust because ‘downstairs sockets’ is turned off that it is safe to work on.
 It’s not something we would do as skilled, experienced workers around electricity, so to make assumptions like this as a DIYer is playing Russian Roulette.

 We use a proper procedure which is drilled into us during training about using a proving unit to check a specific tester to verify that the power is off.
 The cost of the kit alone is over £100 so it’s not financially viable for a DIYer to buy when just wanting to change a few switches or sockets.
 Any of the DIY available versions are at best inaccurate and at worst, completely dangerous.

-The only tip I can give to you if you are going to attempt DIY electrical work with regards safe isolation is to use your main switch and isolate the entire house.
+The only DIY electrical advice I can give to you if you are going to attempt work with regards safe isolation is to use your main switch and isolate the entire house.
 This may be pretty easy to confirm it has worked as everything should have switched off.
 There is the risk that the main switch is not working, but again, if everything goes off you can be ‘pretty sure’ the power has gone off.